bidyut-25/Banking_Simulator/readme.md

-Zenith Core Banking - A Python Streamlit Simulation
+Banking Simulator - A Python Streamlit Simulation
 ===================================================

-Welcome to Zenith Core Banking, a comprehensive simulation of a mini core banking system built entirely in Python using the Streamlit framework and an SQL backend.
+Welcome to Banking Simulator, a comprehensive simulation of a mini core banking system built entirely in Python using the Streamlit framework and an SQL backend.
 This application provides a dual-interface system for both customers and bank staff, demonstrating key banking operations, ACID-compliant transactions, and automated financial reporting.

 ✨ Features
 ----------